 What do I write?
-A descriptive essay, a discursive essay, an article (magazine or online), an informal email or letter, a formal email or letter, or a review.
+A descriptive essay, a discursive essay, an argumentative essay, an article (magazine or online), an informal email or letter, a formal email or letter, a review, or a report.

 How many words do I write?
-100-130 words.
+150-180 words.
 You can only use information from the texts in task 2 in your answer.
 Your answer must be in your own words and not copied from the texts.